Smart Home Essentials for First-Time Users

 Prioritize safety in your smart home package.
 In addition to convenience features like automated lights and thermostats, incorporate monitored burglar, fire and carbon monoxide alarms, and round-the-clock video surveillance.

 When selecting devices, remember that one size does not fit for all.
-Choose a smart home package that aligns with your needs and budget.
+Choose a smart home solution that aligns with your needs and budget.
 For example, a larger family may plan for the impact of kids and pets on their devices, whereas a single person would not.

 Service & Monitoring

-Have a professional check your equipment annually.
+If you used traditional home security as opposed to DIY home security, have a professional check your equipment annually.
 This ensures all devices are in working order, and that signals are being properly received by your installer’s monitoring center.
 That same monitoring hub will watch your home security system 24/7, and can dispatch emergency responders to your home at any time.

 Smart home devices including lights, appliances, electronics and thermostats should be regularly tested too, and batteries changed.
 Watch for red flags that devices are not working properly or are dated, such as: